 - Place the lid securely on the container.
 Write your child’s name, date of birth and the date and time the urine sample was taken.

-Collecting and storage of urine before attending an outpatient appointment
+Collecting and storage of urine before attending an Outpatient Clinic Appointment

 You should collect the urine sample a couple of hours before attending clinic unless you are instructed otherwise.
 If the urine sample has been collected more than four hours before attending clinic, please store in the fridge at 4-8°C between collection and hospital visit.